DIMO-Network/device-data-api/README.md

 ## gRPC library

-To regenerate grpc code, if you make changes to the .proto files:
+To regenerate gRPC code, if you make changes to the .proto files:

 ```
 protoc --go_out=. --go_opt=paths=source_relative \